mszegedy/plea/story/ch-7.md

 <br />

 As it turned out, the caraway Artemis had bought smelled and tasted like mint to Sofia, which posed a problem.
 Tosha, not wanting Sofia to be left out of the food, decided to try spooning the soup over its own reflective surface and mixing it back in, creating a sort of mapo tofu racemate as the soup was exchanged with its reflection.
 Sofia had to help them at first, as Tosha had never reached through a mirror before, but eventually they were able to handle it on their own.
 "Next time, I'll do it to the rice while I wash it, too," they said.
-The entire group ate the racemic mapo tofu, and agreed that while it tasted a little unusual, it had a more complex flavor than the traditional enantiopure version.
+Initially, Artemis objected that this may not be safe to eat, but Alexey drew her away into an argument about oxidative stress while Tosha served the food.
+Eventually, everyone ate from the racemic mapo tofu, and agreed that while it tasted a little unusual, it had a more complex flavor than the traditional enantiopure version, and most certainly didn't seem poisonous.

 Artemis and Tosha were still discussing the potential of opening a Sichuanese restaurant built around this trick when Sofia shooed everyone upstairs, and seated them around the study's desk.
-She selected a three-volume set from the bookshelves titled _A social history of the Aas Basin_ and unfolded a map from inside the front cover of the first volume.
+She selected a three-volume set from the bookshelves titled _A social history of the Basin of Aas_ and unfolded a map from inside the front cover of the first volume.

+"This book," began Sofia, "Was Nikolay Nikolaevitch Purtov II's magnum opus.
+He spent the last fifty years of his life compiling everything he knew about this part of Siberia, from both a political and economic perspective.
+Every single faction in Keleykh is detailed here, all of their strengths, weaknesses, geography, and history laid bare.
+All published just four years ago, upon his death.
+Reading this book all the way through grants you practically _deific_ comprehension of Keleykh's power structure.
+You would know every string that can be pulled, every nerve that can be hit.

+"It is an _impenetrably_ boring read.
+Do _not_ attempt to read it.

+"I don't know if Purtov did it on purpose, but it is very lucky that his work is illegible and soporific in even the smallest doses.
+This book was published very widely, and everyone in Keleykh now has a copy."

 <br />